dbeach24/dataviz-project-template/README.md

 <img alt="Details Popup" src="img/details.png" width="200"/>

-Hovering over any circle in the bubble chart will cause a details popup to appear.
-The details popup gives specific information, including:
+Hovering over any circle in the bubble chart will cause a details pop-up to appear.
+The details pop-up gives specific information, including:

   * event date,
   * number of dead and missing migrants,